tiagomenegaz/pechinchator-scraper/README.md

 ## How to run?

-_If you use Windows, the best way is you install some linux distro._
+_If you use Windows, the best way is install some linux distro._

 ### Virtualenv way